Arabic I Burmese I Dari I French I Kirundi I Nepali I Pashto I Somali I Spanish

 -

 Do not touch anything power lines are touching, such as tree branches or fences.
 Always assume a downed line is a live line.
-Call your utility company to report any outage-related problem.
+Call your utility company to report any outage-related problems.

 -

-Check flashlights and portable radios to ensure that they are working, and you have extra batteries.
+Check flashlights and portable radios to ensure that they are working and that you have extra batteries.
 A radio is an important source of weather and emergency information during a storm.

 -